SmartCGPA

 CGPA = Σ(Grade Points × Credit Hours) / Σ(Credit Hours)

-Step 2: Multiply each course's grade points by its credit hours to get quality points.
+Multiply grade points by credit hours (quality points)

 Scale Conversion